 - 1. STUDENT SIGNS indicate spaces, or areas, reserved for students.
 Students should park only in these spaces or areas.
 NO FACULTY OR STAFF PARKING. - 2.
 FACULTY SIGNS indicate spaces, or areas, reserved for faculty and staff.
 Faculty and staff should park only in these spaces or areas.
 NO STUDENT PARKING. - 3.
-HANDICAPPED SIGNS indicate spaces, or areas, reserved for handicapped faculty, staff or students.
-(TOW AWAY) Check in the Clinic for a special handicapped decal after paying access fee and obtaining a regular decal.
+SIGNAGE indicating spaces for the disabled are reserved for faculty, staff or students.
+(TOW AWAY) Check in the Clinic for a special decal after paying access fee and obtaining a regular decal.
 There is no charge for a handicapped decal. - 4.
-VISITOR PARKING indicates NO FACULTY, STAFF, OR STUDENT PARKING. - CARPOOL SIGNS indicate spaces, or areas, reserved for students who are in a carpool and have registered in the Associate Dean of Student Services Office for a carpool space, at the beginning of each semester. - LOADING ZONES, ON SIDEWALKŠ, STREETS, ON LAWN, WITHIN 15 FEET OF FIRE HYDRANT, OR RESERVED PARKING indicates NO PARK-ING (Cars will be towed away). - NOTE: Cars which have been towed away may be claimed by contacting the Superintendent of Maintenance and Security, and paying the cost of towing (between 8:00 a.m. and 4:30 p.m.).
+VISITOR PARKING indicates NO FACULTY, STAFF, OR STUDENT PARKING. - LOADING ZONES, ON SIDEWALKS, STREETS, ON LAWN, WITHIN 15 FEET OF FIRE HYDRANT, OR RESERVED PARKING indicates NO PARK-ING (Cars will be towed away). - NOTE: Cars which have been towed away may be claimed by contacting the Superintendent of Maintenance and Security, and paying the cost of towing (between 8:00 a.m. and 4:30 p.m.).